 These subscription databases provide options to view text-only news from a variety of sources with no images.

-Provides full text for more than 500 regional, national & international newspapers.
-Also contains transcripts from CBS News, CNN, FOX News, and NPR.
+This database provides full-text for more than 500 regional, national, and international newspapers, plus full-text television and radio news transcripts from organizations including CBS News, CNN, CNN International, FOX News, and NPR.

 These sources may include images and videos in their coverage of current events.